Take the Long View ℠

 My experience has taught me that truly listening is the key to service.
 We all have a desire to be understood, and I’ve found that listening is the best way to give someone else real understanding.
 Everyone at Hill has this same approach.
 We really care, which is what makes genuine listening possible.

 I am a member of the Saint Louis University High School Alumni Board.
-It's a great way for me to give back to a school that gave me so much — and to also stay connected with my classmates and peers.
+It’s a great way for me to give back to a school that gave me so much — and to also stay connected with my classmates and peers.
 I am also an assistant coach for the Kirkwood High School racquetball team and help coach a youth soccer team with Matt (Hall).

 Molly is a kindergarten teacher.
 One Friday afternoon, I surprised her and her class by having Fredbird — the popular St. Louis Cardinals mascot — drop into her classroom unannounced.
 Then I strolled in and proposed in front of the class.

 Sports have always been a big part of my life.
 Growing up, it was soccer, baseball, and basketball — and later lacrosse and tennis.
-I helped win a state championship for my high school soccer team, then played college soccer at Trinity.
-To this day, I continue to play soccer, racquetball, squash, and softball.
+I was part of a state championship for my high school soccer team, then played college soccer at Trinity.
+To this day, I continue to play multiple sports.
 The team approach of athletics is something I feel strongly at Hill as well.
 It is certainly something that drew me to the firm.

 Early Money Management

 In college, I was one of a select group of students chosen to manage $1 million of the university’s endowment.
 This taught me an early lesson about the difference between managing your own money and someone else’s.

 Trust.
 Our clients trust that we are working as their advocate.
 We work hard to first gain that trust — and maintain it.

 Jeff’s focus for Hill Investment Group: client services.
 He holds our team to the highest possible standards when caring for our clients and ensures that we continually strive to know our clients better every day.